RMIT School of Media and Communication: Film studies

+As of 2025, the school runs various courses relating to filmmaking, including vocational diplomas and certificates, and both undergraduate and postgraduate degrees.

+In November 2021, in collaboration with Bus Stop Films, the school introduced a 40-week Accessible Film Studies Program, for students with disabilities.

+In addition, in October 2024, RMIT partnered with the national filmmaking school, AFTRS in Sydney, to deliver four short courses in Melbourne, including intensive courses on assistant directing, production accounting, Location scouting, and an introduction to producing and screen business.
+The arrangement came about in consultation with VicScreen, with the aim of addressing critical industry skills shortages in Victoria.
+The first courses were run in December 2024.

 AFI Research Collection

 The Australian Film Institute (AFI) Research Collection is a non-lending, specialist film and television industry resource.
 It opened in the mid-1970s as the George Lugg Library, and was a joint venture between the AFI and the Victorian Federation of Film Societies.
-In 2002 it became an auspice of the RMIT School of Media and Communication, in conjunction with the AFI.
+In 2002 it came under the auspices of the RMIT School of Media and Communication, in conjunction with the AFI.

 In 2020 the AFI Research Collection became part of the RMIT Public Engagement Group.

-ARC Centre of Excellence for Automated Decision-Making
+ADM+S

-In 2019, it was announced that staff from the School would form the leadership and host a new ARC Centre.
-In collaboration with other universities, staff won funding for an Australian Research Council (ARC) Centre of Excellence for Automated Decision-Making and Society.
-The Centre is headed by Professor Julian Thomas. $AU31.8 million in funding was matched by industry and the Centre started in 2020.
+In collaboration with other universities, a new Australian Research Council (ARC) Centre of Excellence, the ARC Centre of Excellence for Automated Decision-Making and Society (ADM+S), was formally launched in September 2020.
+The centre is headed by Julian Thomas.

 RMIT FactLab

 RMIT FactLab is a fact-checking service registered as a research unit under the School of Media and Communication.
 It was launched in January 2021 with a focus on debunking COVID-19 misinformation.
-In December 2021, the International Fact Checking Network certified FactLab as a fact-checker.
+In December 2021, the International Fact Checking Network (IFCN) certified FactLab as a fact-checker.
+In August 2023, FactLab was temporarily suspended by Meta as one of the partner organisations for its fact-checking program, after it was discovered that its accreditation with IFCN had lapsed on 31 December 2022.
+The discovery came after Liberal senator James Paterson had written to Meta's regional policy director raising his concerns about recent fact checks on the No campaign's claims in the 2023 Australian Indigenous Voice referendum.